neonowl/digital-garden/src/site/notes/notes/dtse-summary.md

 ---

-*This Topic Summary is a hub for further exploration & analysis of the subject, related contexts, and knowledge domains of the Digital Transformation of Systems Engineering.
-This "pre-draft" ("boilerplate", "verbiage", "copy", "snippet") is an excerpt from a Q&A session with ChatGPT, which is an Artificial Intelligence (A.I.) chatbot interface to a model of "common knowledge" trained on numerous sources from the English-language internet through 2021 (citation).
-The type of language model is proficient at answering natural language requests to transform writing by creatively mixing genres, tropes, and styles to produce novel twists on common writing formats.*
+*This Topic Summary is a hub for further exploration & analysis of the subject, related contexts, and knowledge domains of the Digital Transformation of Systems Engineering (DTSE).
+This "pre-draft" ("boilerplate", "verbiage", "copy", "snippet") is an excerpt from a Q&A session with ChatGPT, which is an Artificial Intelligence (A.I.) chatbot interface to a model of "common knowledge" trained on numerous sources from the English-language internet through 2021 (citation needed).
+The type of language model is proficient in answering natural language requests to transform writing by mixing genres, tropes, and styles that produce novel twists on established writing formats.*

+*In the example below, I present a summary of DTSE and the same information transformed into a story using cyberpunk genre tropes, which ChatGPT produced at my request.
+In the future, I will refine and expand on this writing, including cross referencing and citing sources from the Systems Engineering Body of Knowledge and other reading.

 ---